LSIR/gender-tracker/activelearning/README.md

 npm and conda need to be installed.

-PostgreSQL was setup by foolowing parts of this tutorial: https://medium.com/agatha-codes/painless-postgresql-django-d4f03364989
+PostgreSQL was setup by following parts of this tutorial: https://medium.com/agatha-codes/painless-postgresql-django-d4f03364989

 PostgreSQL needs to be installed